marick/lens2/mostly_words/tutorial04-missing.md

 ## Indexed lenses (lists, tuples)

 The core function is `Lens2.Lenses.Indexed.at/1`.
-It, and its derivative, `Lens2.Lenses.Indexed.indices/1` will return `nil` when getting an index that's out of bounds:
+It and its derivative, `Lens2.Lenses.Indexed.indices/1`, will return `nil` when getting an index that's out of bounds:

       iex> Deeply.get_all([0, 1], Lens.at(2))